 If you’ve been that ‘helicopter parent’ up till now, this is the time to begin taking a step back.
 Especially for the elite schools and IP schools in Singapore, secondary school should be a step towards more independent learning.

 Focus on helping your child instil good learning habits that they can execute themselves, rather than hand-holding them through every piece of homework or exam revision.
-Part of this process is letting them find out what systems work best for them, such as whether they like to draw mind maps, make flashcards, study for long blocks of hours or in short spurts, and what subjects they enjoy best.
+Part of this process is letting them find out what study methods work best for them, such as whether they like to draw mind maps, make flashcards, study for long blocks of hours or in short spurts, and what subjects they enjoy best.